David Petraeus: Extramarital affair, resignation and criticism

-Petraeus reportedly began an affair with Paula Broadwell, principal author of his biography, All In: The Education of General David Petraeus, after Petraeus left his ISAF command on July 18, 2011, to become CIA director.
+Petraeus reportedly began an affair with Paula Broadwell, principal author of his biography, All In: The Education of General David Petraeus, after Petraeus left his ISAF command on 18 July 2011, to become CIA director.
 Petraeus reportedly ended the affair in the summer of 2012, around the time that he learned that Broadwell had been sending harassing emails to a longstanding family friend of the Petraeuses, Jill Kelley.

 Kelley, a Florida socialite who frequently entertained senior military personnel at her and her husband's Tampa mansion, had approached an acquaintance who worked for the FBI Tampa Field Office in the late spring with regard to anonymous emails she considered threatening.
 The Bureau traced the emails to Broadwell, and noted that Broadwell appeared to be exchanging intimate messages with an email account belonging to Petraeus, which instigated an investigation into whether that account had been hacked into or was someone posing as Petraeus.
 According to an Associated Press report, rather than transmit emails to each other's inbox, which would have left a more obvious email trail, Petraeus and Broadwell left messages in a draft folder and the draft messages were then read by the other person when they logged into the same account.

-Although U.S. Attorney General Eric Holder was aware that the FBI had discovered the affair, it was not until November 6, 2012, that Petraeus's nominal superior, Director of National Intelligence James R. Clapper, was advised.
+Although U.S. Attorney General Eric Holder was aware that the FBI had discovered the affair, it was not until 6 November 2012, that Petraeus's nominal superior, Director of National Intelligence James R. Clapper, was advised.
 That same evening Clapper called Petraeus and urged him to resign.
-Clapper notified the White House the next day, November 7.
-After being briefed on November 8, President Obama summoned Petraeus to the White House where Petraeus offered his resignation.
-Obama accepted his resignation on November 9, and Petraeus cited his affair when announcing that same day that he would resign as CIA Director.
+Clapper notified the White House the next day, 7 November.
+After being briefed the following day, Obama summoned Petraeus to the White House where Petraeus offered his resignation.
+Obama accepted his resignation on 9 November, and Petraeus cited his affair when announcing that same day that he would resign as CIA Director.
 Eventually, Petraeus pleaded guilty to a misdemeanor charge of mishandling the classified information that he provided to his mistress and biographer.